 Address: Silverio Chavarría 151

 This is the only winery in Cafayate that we made a reservation for – but you don’t have to.
-They have scheduled tours daily at 10am, 11am, 12pm, 3pm, 4pm and 5pm.
+If you want the tour and tasting (daily, 11am and 4pm) you do need to book in advance.

 Address: Córdoba 32